junxit/us-congress-bills-111/metadata.md

 - 2009-04-21 — Mrs. Christensen moved to suspend the rules and pass the bill.
 - 2009-04-21 — On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 362 - 43 (Roll no. 195). (text: CR H4537)
 - 2009-04-21 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 362 - 43 (Roll no. 195).(text: CR H4537)
+- 2009-04-22 — Received in the Senate and Read twice and referred to the Committee on Energy and Natural Resources.